The Project | Project Benefits | Malta’s Outlook | EU Strategy| ICM’s Role

 Offshore Renewable Energy Project

-To ensure that offshore renewable energy can help reach the EU’s ambitious energy and climate targets for 2030 and 2050, the European Commission published a dedicated EU strategy on offshore renewable energy (COM(2020)741) on 19 November 2020 which proposes concrete ways forward to support the long-term sustainable development of this sector.
+To ensure that offshore renewable energy contribute towards the EU’s ambitious energy and climate targets for 2030 and 2050, the European Commission published a dedicated EU strategy on offshore renewable energy (COM(2020)741) in 2020 which proposes concrete ways forward to support the long-term sustainable development of this sector.

 Malta’s Outlook